scikit-learn-contrib/denmune-clustering-algorithm/README.md

 # DenMune: A density-peak clustering algorithm
-DenMune is a clustering algorithm that can find clusters of arbitrary size, shapes and densities in two-dimensions.
+DenMune is a clustering algorithm that can find clusters of arbitrary size, shapes, and densities in two-dimensions.
 Higher dimensions are first reduced to 2-D using the t-sne.
 The algorithm relies on a single parameter K (the number of nearest neighbors).
 The results show the superiority of the algorithm.
 Enjoy the simplicity but the power of DenMune.

 ## Reproducibility & Test Drives
 Now you can reproduce all the research experiments, and even share the results and collaborate to the algorithm using our capsule on CodeOcean.
 Each Capsule is a self-contained computational experiment with computing environment, code, data, version history, and results.